 Various studies on diabetes medication adherence show the true scope of the issue.
 The following diabetes medication adherence statistics help to provide a context through which to view the impact of noncompliance.

 Each individual faces unique barriers when it comes to diabetes medication adherence.
 Understanding those barriers enables the entire health system—from medical professionals to insurance providers to the pharmaceutical industry—more easily help patients overcome those barriers.
 Here are some of the most common barriers to medication adherence faced by diabetes patients.

 People who are struggling to accept their diabetes are much less likely to initiate and adhere to their medication.
 There are many reasons why someone may initially not accept their diabetes diagnosis.
 Here are some common reasons for a lack of acceptance:

-Another common emotion patients experience after receiving a diabetes diagnosis is fear.
+Fear is another adherence barrier and common emotion patients experience after receiving a diabetes diagnosis.
 The fear can take many shapes, including: